Don’t Let Perfect Be The Enemy Of The Good

 When you have a dream, you can ask yourself what the different aspects of the dream mean, going through the whole PACTREPS acronym.

-If you don’t write the dream down but took the time to figure out what it meant, you still can get the benefit of communicating with your subconscious the Dream Recovery System brings.
+If you don’t write the dream down but take the time to figure out what it meant, you still can get the benefit of communicating with your subconscious the Dream Recovery System brings.

 Concentrate on the Big Rocks.
 Those are the important things.
 As the Pareto Principle tells us, 20 percent of our actions give us 80 percent of our results.
 This is true when we’re trying to help ourselves and in many other areas.